A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Implementation

-In this section we will explore the theoretical speedup of parallelization in time with Paralpha.
-In order to do that, we need complexity estimates for three different cases:
+In this section, we will explore the theoretical speedup of parallelization in time with our algorithm.
+In order to do that, we need computational complexity estimates for three different cases: an estimate for a completely sequential implementation $T_\mathrm{seq}$, an estimate if there are $M$ processors available for solving the problem sequentially over time steps and parallel across the collocation points $T_\mathrm{Mpar}$, and lastly, an estimate if we have $LM$ processors to solve in parallel across the steps (lines 6 and 17 in Algorithm \ref{alg:paralpha}) and across the collocation points (lines 11-13 in Algorithm \ref{alg:paralpha}) $T_\mathrm{par}$.
+Communication times in this model are ignored, and we assume to handle algebraic operations with the same amount of memory chunks in all cases.
+The estimates can be given as:

-Here $T_\mathrm{seq}$ denotes the complexity when solving the collocation problem~\eqref{eq:collocation} sequentially over $L$ time-steps directly via diagonalization of $\vect{Q}$.
-For each step, the solution is obtained by solving each system on the diagonal one by one $M$ times with a solver complexity of $T_\mathrm{sol}$.
-The expression $2M^2$ stands for the two matrix-vector multiplications needed for the diagonalization of $\vect{Q}$. $T_\mathrm{Mpar}$ denotes the complexity for solving the collocation problem sequentially over $L$ time-steps via diagonalization, except these diagonal systems of complexity $T_\mathrm{sol}$ are solved in parallel across $M$ processors.
-The two matrix-vector products can then be carried out in parallel with a complexity of $2M\log(M)$.
-At last, $T_\mathrm{par}$ represents the complexity of Paralpha with $\nstep = L, \ncoll = M$ processors.
-Here, $k$ denotes the number of Paralpha iterations and $2\log(L) + 3M\log(M)$ is the communication complexity as discussed in section~\ref{sec:parallelization}.
+Quantity $T_\mathrm{seq}$ denotes the computational complexity when solving the collocation problem~\eqref{eq:collocation} sequentially over $L$ time-steps directly via diagonalization of $\vect{Q}$.
+For each step, the solution is obtained by solving each system on the diagonal, one by one, $M$ times, with a solver complexity of $T_\mathrm{sol}$.
+The expression $2M^2$ stands for the two matrix-vector multiplications needed for the diagonalization of $\vect{Q}$.

+$T_\mathrm{Mpar}$ denotes the complexity for solving the collocation problem sequentially over $L$ time-steps via diagonalization, except these diagonal systems of complexity $T_\mathrm{sol}$ are solved in parallel across $M$ processors.
+The two matrix-vector products can then be carried out in parallel with a computational complexity of $2M\log(M)$.

+At last, $T_\mathrm{par}$ represents the complexity of the algorithm with $\nstep = L, \ncoll = M$ processors.
+Here, $k$ denotes the number of outer iterations, and $2\log(L) + 3M\log(M)$ is the complexity of operations when using the communication strategies as discussed in section~\ref{sec:parallelization}.
 The solver complexity $T_\mathrm{sol,par}$ may differ from $T_\mathrm{sol}$ since differently conditioned systems may be handled on the diagonals.
-Also, Paralpha requires to solve complex-valued problems even for real-valued systems, which could cause an overhead as well, depending on the solver at hand.
-Hence, the theoretical speedups for $k\in\mathbb{N}$ iterations look like this:
+Also, the algorithm requires solving complex-valued problems even for real-valued systems, which could cause an overhead as well, depending on the solver at hand.